PaulTran47/econ-grad-app-deadlines/index.md

 # Are you going to be adding more schools?

 Slowly.
 This project is literally a hobby started out of frustration as I was applying myself.
 When I've time, I will add more schools.

+Feel free to tell me the schools and deadlines you want me to add.
+You can either [post an issue in the repo](https://github.com/PaulTran47/econ-grad-app-deadlines/issues) or [shoot me an email](mailto:gwong.lee@gmail.com).

 # How is the information updated?